rick-nichter/home-exports/README.md

 # home-exports
 To run, download both the .exe file and the .pck file, then run the .exe.
-Alternatively, download the .zip and do the same.
+Alternatively, download the .zip, extract all, and do the same.